Hall of Fame

 Stu Gerson is a longtime member of the Marine Corps Marathon Ad Hoc Publicity Committee.
 During the 1988 Presidential election, Gerson served as a senior advisor to the George H.W.
 Bush campaign and then at the start of the Clinton administration, he had the distinct honor of becoming Acting Attorney General of the United States.
 Gerson also served during the presidential transition of President George W. Bush.
 Prior to his law career, he was a U.S. Air Force counter-intelligence officer.
 As an avid MCM Ad Hoc Publicity Committee member, Gerson supports the Challenge Cup competition, providing history and ground rules for this competition, while underscoring the importance of the meaningful and unifying contest between military members from United States and Great Britain.

-Petty Officer 3rd Class Rubén Garcia Gómez - Class of 2014.
+Petty Officer 3rd Class Rubén Garcia Gómez - Inducted in 2014.

 Rubén Garcia Gómez has been an active duty member of the Mexican Navy for 24 years, serving as a Sport Teacher, training Mexican Navy and support personnel.
 Currently stationed at the Unit of Naval History and Culture in Mexico City, Garcia Gómez is one of only two male athletes to have achieved back-to-back wins at the MCM.
 The top finisher in 2005 and 2006, Garcia Gomez finished in 2:22:18 and 2:21:20 respectively.
 In 2005, Garcia Gomez won the MCM by just eight seconds, the closest margin in the event history.
 Garcia Gomez participates with merit annually in the MCM as part of the Mexican Navy team.
 After a brief hiatus from participating in the MCM, Garcia Gomez returned to win the Masters Male title two consecutive years.